Nigerian Moi Moi/Moin moin: Steamed Bean Pudding

 Description

+Nigerian moi moi, also spelled Moin moin, is steamed bean pudding.
+This simple but very delicious dish is one of the most famous African street foods.
 Nigerian moi-moi is savory and scrumptious.
 Obviously, one of the best dishes to come out of Nigeria (and African.)
-Serve with rice, avocado, boiled (as above) or just enjoy by itself.
-Moi-moi is a deliciousness of miracle.
+Serve with rice, boiled eggs, or just enjoyed by itself.
+Moi-moi is a deliciousness that satisfies.

 Ingredients